vitessio/website/content/docs/getting-started/kubernetes.md

 # +------------+
 ```

-If you need a truly direct connection to mysqld, you can [launch a shell]
-(#shell-access) inside the mysql container, and then connect with the `mysql`
+If you need a truly direct connection to mysqld, you can [launch a shell](#shell-access) inside the mysql container, and then connect with the `mysql` command-line client:
-command-line client:

 ``` sh
 $ kubectl exec vttablet-100 -c mysql -t -i -- bash -il root@vttablet-100:/# export TERM=ansi
 root@vttablet-100:/# mysql -S /vt/vtdataroot/vt_0000000100/mysql.sock -u vt_dba
 ```